ithinkandicode/door-kickers-action-squad-mods/_Resources/NOTES/UPLOAD.md

+_Written up for the mod "Cheat - Extended Twinkie", but not posted._

 This mod uses a custom sound file.
 I think the mod upload tool only lets you overwrite existing sounds, but you can use custom .ogg files by uploading the mod manually, without the UI.

----

-_Written up for the mod "Cheat - Extended Twinkie".
-Not posted yet._

 You'll need to package your own mod_door folder properly first though.
 To view this mod's mod_root as an example, subscribe to the mod, enable it in-game from the Workshop menu, then go here (on Windows):